satoru-gojo-yuji/Java8_Featuers/04_Predefine_Fun._Interface.md

      3 or() = If you want to satisfied only one condition then we can use or 4 and() = If you want to satisfied both condition then we can use and

+Only test method is abstract remaing all are default methods

 *Requirement : Write a program to identify who is eligible for marriage

 Condition  :  Person age should be >=20 and <=64